Designing Modeled Event Meshes

 If an issue needs to be fixed with an event or with an application that publishes it or subscribes to it, the event path appears as a dashed line.

-You can also drag objects around the Graph view.
-If you drag an object to a new location on the screen, the view changes for all users who have access to the application domain.
+If you have at least Editor level access to the modeled event mesh, you can also drag objects around the Graph view.
+If you drag an object to a new location on the screen, the view changes for all users.

 Viewing Object Relationships